-Trading Stocks for a Living: Getting Started and Best Practices
+Stock Trading for a Living: Getting Started and Best Practices

-Many people dream of making money on the stock market, and others simply wonder from time to time if it can be done.
+Many people dream of making money with stock trading, and others simply wonder from time to time if it can be done.
 Thousands of investors make money playing the markets every day, and though the biggest gains are the most exciting and what make headlines, there’s plenty of nuance and lots of slow-building wins for stock traders.
 Learning how to make money trading stocks will take time, but is an achievable goal.

 Stock trading is a risky activity.
 If you try it out, you’ll need to plan for losses — some companies win and some lose every day.
 But with ongoing research and an understanding of which companies are worth investing in and why, you can make money trading stocks.